JeeWeetje/iot-workshop/README.md

     ![alt tag](img/ttn-application-cred.png)

-These are the secrets needed for getting data from The Things Network.
+The `Application ID` and `Access Key` are required to get data from The Things Network.

 ### Azure IoT Hub secrets

-The integration requires an Azure IoT Hub Shared access policy key name with `Registry, Write and Device connect` permissions.
+The integration requires an Azure IoT Hub Shared access policy key name with `Registry read, write and Device connect` permissions.
 In this example, we use the **iothubowner** policy which has these permissions enabled by default.

 1. Check the Azure portal.
-The Resource group and the IoT Hub should be created by now
+The resource group and the IoT Hub should be created by now

     ![alt tag](img/azure-notifications.png)